nigelhough/phpcodecassonne/readme.md

 To test your player add them to the list in `\Codecassonne\Player\PlayerTest` `getPlayers()`.
 To play a game with your player add them to the `$players` array in `public/index.php`.

-Start the PHP Web Server `php -S localhost:8000 -t public/`.
+Start the PHP Web Server `php bin/serve.php`.

-Open your browser to `http://localhost:8000/` and see your AI play a game.
+Open your browser to `http://localhost:8888/` and see your AI play a game.

 You can also play on the command line `php public/index.php`.